que-son-las-closures-en-javascript

 How closures work

-To understand how closures work, it is important to understand how JavaScript handles scope and memory.
+To understand how closures work, it’s important to understand how JavaScript handles scope and memory.

 Lexical Scope

-JavaScript uses the concept of lexical scope, meaning that the scope of a function is determined at the time of its creation, not at the time of its execution.
+JavaScript uses the concept of lexical scope, which means that a function’s scope is determined at the moment of its creation, not at the moment of its execution.

 When a closure is created, the inner function “remembers” the lexical environment in which it was created, which includes all the variables and parameters of the outer function.

-When accessing a variable in a function, JavaScript follows a scope chain.
+When a variable is accessed within a function, JavaScript follows a scope chain.

 First, it looks for the variable in the local scope.
-If it’s not found, it searches in the outer function’s scope, and so on, until it reaches the global scope.
+If not found, it looks in the scope of the outer function, and so on until it reaches the global scope.

 Closures preserve this scope chain, allowing access to the variables of the outer function.